ErpNetDocs/tech/modules/logistics/wms/index.md

 # WMS

-For larger warehouses with multiple locations, where real-time tracking of stock availability is essential across warehouse locations, we utilize WMS.
+For larger warehouses with multiple locations, where real-time tracking of stock availability is essential across warehouse locations, we utilize **WMS**.

-Following Store Orders, warehouse documents are generated.
+Following **Store Orders**, warehouse documents are generated.

 ![picture](pictures/WMS_View_21_02.png)